michaeljscript/styling-react/README.md

 ### `npm run test:chrome -- --library=*library_name*`
 instead of _\*library_name\*_ you can write any of: _css, sass, inline, styled-components, glamorous and radium_ to start a first meaningful paint test using chrome and lighthouse.
-This test will run 100 times and may take a long time.

 You can also use an option `--repeat-times=50` to run the tests 50 times.
 By default the test will run 100 times.